 A final exam will be given during the final exam period in December.
-The final exam is cumulative-it will cover material from classes 10-12, but also from the material covered earlier in the semester.
-The exam will have a similar format to the midterm tests, consisting of multiple choice and open-ended questions.
-You will have 2 hours to complete the exam.
-Please bring a calculator and your student identification card.
+The final exam is cumulative-it will cover material from classes 10-12, but also from the material featured on the two mid-term tests.
+The exam will have a similar format to the mid-term tests, consisting of multiple choice and open-ended questions.
+You will have 3 hours to complete the test.
+Please bring a calculator and your student identification.